 Purpose: The purpose is to provide an opportunity for people to spend a day in Greencastle and sample local craft beer and wine.
 Proceeds for the event benefit the Greencastle-Antrim Chamber of Commerce.

-The 2020 Craft Beer & Wine Fest will be held on April 11.
+The 2020 Craft Beer & Wine Fest has been postponed.

 3rd Saturdays in the Square